 Not all side effects for hydrochlorothiazide / irbesartan may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to hydrochlorothiazide / irbesartan: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking hydrochlorothiazide / irbesartan:Less common
+You should check with your doctor immediately if any of these side effects occur when taking hydrochlorothiazide / irbesartan:Less common

 - Abdominal or stomach pain